neschram/Py-HaloPSA/README.md

 Python module for the HaloPSA API using Client Credentials from HaloPSA's HaloPSA API integration item.

+## Documentation

+Build the documentation locally using sphinx:

+1. Enable your environment
+2. Move into the `docs` directory
+3. Build the docs `./make html`
+4. Navigate to `path/to/docs/build/html/index.html` in your web browser

 ## Quick-Start

 ### Clone the repository and set up the environment